Harish-2502/CCC-Team-72/spark/README.md

 ### Display of results

-Show processing in the Spark webamdin, point your browser to:
+Show processing in the Spark webadmin, point your browser to:

 * `http://173.17.2.2:8080/` (`http://0.0.0.0:8080` on MacOS)
 * `http://173.17.2.2:4040/` (`http://0.0.0.0:4040` on MacOS)